YanatPlayz/ChauwkTest/README.md

 *Tanay Agrawal, Ayush Agarwal*

 ## API Reference
 This project uses OpenAI's APIs.
 However, integrating HuggingFace models instead is a entirely free option, albeit slower than OpenAI.
+Add these to a .env file to load using dotenv.

 | Parameter | Type     | Description                |
 | :-------- | :------- | :------------------------- |